siddhantthegts/agent0/docs/stories/001_seed.md

 ## Definition of Done

-- One `npm run demo` starts a local chat, provisions E2B, and completes AC1–AC3.
+- One `pnpm run demo` starts a local chat, provisions E2B, and completes AC1–AC3.
 - Readme shows **one** end-to-end transcript and the system prompt above.